-The turn signals are not self-cancelling and must be returned to the middle position manually.
+Note: The turn signals are not self-cancelling and must be returned to the middle position manually.

 The turn signal lever is located on the steering column.
-It performs a number of functions, including activating the high and low beams, signal switch and the hazard switch.
-The signal switch can be used for courtesy flashing of marker lights and for the flashing of high beams.
+It performs a number of functions, including activating the high and low beams and the hazard switch (see illustration below).